 • A selection of recent litigation matters include:

-• Defending a top-tier university from multiple civil RICO class actions arising from the “Varsity Blues” scandal, including securing dismissal of the consolidated complaint
+• Secured dismissal of multiple civil RICO class actions filed against a top-tier university arising from the “Varsity Blues” scandal.

-• Obtaining complete dismissal of a COPPA lawsuit against a major technology company
+• Obtained complete dismissal of a COPPA lawsuit against a major technology company.

-• Representing a fintech company owned by a Native American tribe in overlapping consumer class actions alleging civil RICO violations through jurisdictional discovery, appeal, and settlement
+• Represented a fintech company owned by a Native American tribe in overlapping consumer class actions alleging civil RICO violations through jurisdictional discovery, appeal, and settlement.

 Recognition